rmorabia/sophi-li.github.io/src/pages/posts/2020-12-15-2020-retro/index.md

 I accomplished my 2020 goal:
 - I learned how to code and landed my first software engineering role.

-I’m looking forward to learning and writing more about the things I learn.
+I’m looking forward to writing more about the things I learn.
 Thank you for reading my blogs and coming along this journey with me.

-Wishing you and yours a safe and happy holidays!
+Wishing you and yours a safe and happy holiday!